Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 - 13: A message will appear informing you that the app was successfully deployed and a View button will bring you to the live site.

+## Alternative way to Deploy VIA "CLI"

+There has been a security issue and heroku has disabled the ability to deploy via the dashboard, you will need to deploy via the terminal instead..
+These steps will help you...
+Deploying your app to heroku
+1. Login to heroku and enter your details.
+command: **heroku login -i**
+2. Get your app name from heroku.
+command:  **heroku apps**
+3. Set the heroku remote.
+(Replace <app_name> with your actual app name)
+command: **heroku git:remote -a <app_name>**
+4. Add, commit and push to github
+command: **git add . && git commit -m "Deploy to Heroku via CLI"**
+5. Push to both github and heroku
+command: **git push origin main**
+command: **git push heroku main**

+MFA/2FA enabled?
+1. Click on Account Settings (under the avatar menu)
+2. Scroll down to the API Key section and click Reveal.
+Copy the key.
+3. Enter the command:  heroku_config , and enter your api key you copied when prompted
+4. Complete the steps above, if you see an input box at the top middle of the editor...
+ a. enter your heroku username
+ b. enter the api key you just copied
+Need to deploy again?
+You should just be able to add, commit and push, and if prompted enter your username and api key again

 Live link: https://battleship80s.herokuapp.com/